common-gull/cocobolo/frontend-tests/README.md

 - Password `correct-password` will successfully unlock vaults
 - Any other password will fail with "Invalid password"
-- Rate limiting is disabled by default
+- Rate limiting is simulated

 ### Notes

 - CRUD operations work as expected
-- Auto-save is simulated with delays
+- Auto-save is simulated
-- Search and filtering work with mock data
+- Folder creation and management work

 ### Vaults